 .
 This article deals primarily with the movie.

-Joe Buck is a dishwasher in a rural Texas diner.
-He's not very bright
+Joe Buck (Voight) is a dishwasher in a rural Texas diner.
+He's not the sharpest knife in the drawer

 The movie garnered quite a bit of controversy upon its release, being given an "X" rating

 (though this was reduced to an "R" the following year).
 However, it won Academy Awards

 for Best Picture and Director and for Waldo Salt's adapted screenplay, and is now seen as one of the defining movies of its era.

 - The Big Rotten Apple

 - Disability as an Excuse for Jerkassery

 - Don't You Dare Pity Me!

 - Downer Ending: Buck and Rizzo take a bus from New York to Miami to fulfill Rizzo's dream of living there.
 Not far outside Miami, Buck realizes that Rizzo has quietly died in the seat next to him.
 Movie ends with Buck hugging his dead friend as bus continues towards Miami.

 - Drive-In Theater: The film opens with a shot of the "Big Tex Drive-In".